-[TR] TARDIES: Tardy to class is defined as the student is not in the classroom when the tardy bell rings or class begins.
-Violations one (1) to five (5) are Level I offenses.
-Schools will assign a progression of consequences for the 6th-10th tardy that may result in ISS or OSS being assigned.
+TARDIES: Tardy to class is defined as the student is not in the classroom when the tardy bell rings or class begins.
+Violations one (1) to three (3) are Level I offenses.
 Unexcused tardy from class for ten (10) or more minutes will be considered skipping (SR), a Level 2 offense in the Student Code of Conduct and will result in ISS.